- Ph.D., International Relations, The Fletcher School, Tufts University

 - Evolution of global governance

 Sustainable Global Governance?
-Reduce, Reuse, and Recycle international Institutions.
-To be published in Global Environmental Politics.
+Reduce, Reuse, and Recycle International Institutions.
+Global Environmental Politics 15(4): 1-20, 2015.

 BRICS' Pursuit of Multipolarity: Response in the United States.
 Fudan Journal of the Humanities and Social Sciences, 7(3): 363-380, 2014.

-Deconstructing the BRICS: Bargaining Coalition, Imagined Community or Geopolitical Fad?
-Chinese Journal of International Politics, 6 (3): 299-327, 2013 (with Christian Bruetsch)
+Deconstructing the BRICS: Bargaining Coalition, Imagined Community or Geopolitical Fad? (with Christian Bruetsch) Chinese Journal of International Politics, 6 (3): 299-327, 2013.

 Emerging Powers in International Dispute Settlement: From Legal Capacity Building to a Level Playing Field?
 Journal of International Dispute Settlement 4(1): 83-109, 2013.

-A Mutual Gains Approach to a Successful Climate Treaty: The Role of Universal Access to Clean Energy Services, Climate Policy 12(4): 505- 520, 2012 (with William Moomaw)
+A Mutual Gains Approach to a Successful Climate Treaty: The Role of Universal Access to Clean Energy Services (with William Moomaw).
+Climate Policy 12(4): 505- 520, 2012.

 Rethinking Conflict Prevention in South Eastern Europe: An Emerging Environmental Security Agenda.
 Journal of South Eastern and Black Sea Studies, 6(3): 315-333, 2006.